lockw1n/attempt/README.md

 All three macOS jobs run on **`macos-26`** (Xcode 26), and every job checks out with `actions/checkout@v7`.
 Both were bumped on 2026-08-02: `macos-15` ships Xcode 16.x, which cannot parse the tools-version 6.2 manifests at all and only *warned* about the iOS 26.5 deployment target before clamping it.

-One caveat
-remains:
+**All four jobs are required checks on `main`**, so a red run blocks the merge — verified with a deliberately failing test, not assumed.
+The whole workflow runs in about a minute.

-- No job is a required check in branch protection yet, so a red run does not block a merge.
+Two things to know if you edit the workflow.
+A required check is matched by its **display name**, so renaming a job silently drops it from the protection rule: the old name stays listed as required and never reports again, leaving `main` either permanently blocked or quietly unprotected.
+And a **newly added** job is unprotected until its first run, because GitHub cannot offer a check as required until it has reported once — add the job, let it run, then re-open the rule.

 One further thing worth knowing: warnings are errors, and runner image labels move — a toolchain bump can redden CI with no commit behind it, which is the gate